A World of Computers

 Considering that more than 90% of computer products are recyclable, recycling can play a part in creating employment.
 Social Enterprises such as Recycle IT recover electronic each day.
 The more we equipment collected and recycled the greater the opportunities for further employment.
 Recycling is labour intensive and employment can be boosted by recycling locally so support social enterprises like Recycle IT to create jobs!

 - Computer Reuse Supports the Community

-As part of community responsibility, reuse of old computers and electrical equipment can helping support the development of community training opportunities.
-You can enable people to access a computer , learn about technology, build confidence and prepare for a bright future in their community by simple giving your older computer for reuse by community groups or community educational programmes.
+As part of community responsibility, reuse of old computers and electrical equipment can help support the development of community training opportunities.
+You can enable people to access a computer, learn about technology, build confidence and prepare for a bright future in their community by simply giving your older computer for reuse by community groups or community educational programmes.

 - Eco-Friendly Benefits

 The amounts of WEEE being discarded grows daily.
 Over time, the waste accumulates to take up valuable space in homes, offices warehouses and even outdoors.
 If toxins leak they can infiltrate soil and water systems which can cause soil and water pollution.
 Recycling can help reserve these consequences and protect the environment from pollution.